amberdata/inbound-core/README.md

 To solve these routines, you use `IngestionApiClient` java class to publish metrics instead of dealing with your favorite HTTP client directly.
 See more details in [Getting Started](#getting-started) section.

-### Getting Started

-#### Getting it with Gradle or Maven
+# How to use it (Gradle or Maven)

-> here should be instructions of how to add maven repository which contains ingestion-core artifact
+> Here should be instructions of how to add maven repository which contains ingestion-domain-model artifact

 Add a dependency to your `pom.xml` of your SpringBoot application